Basic Order Picking With Scanner

 There are multiple benefits of using Finale’s mobile data collector for discrete order picking.
 Some of the advantages of using the scanner include:

-- It’s efficient: The scanners are hand-held and easy to carry around the warehouse.
+The scanners are hand-held and easy to carry around the warehouse.
 Scanning barcodes allows a person to pick items for orders much more quickly than they would be able to if they had to manually confirm the SKU, ISBN or product name.

-- It improves accuracy: It is pretty much impossible to select the wrong item for an order using the mobile data collector.
+It is pretty much impossible to select the wrong item for an order using the mobile data collector.
 If a person scans the wrong item or the wrong barcode, the system will immediately let them know.

-- It’s user-friendly: The mobile data collector is designed to be intuitive and user-friendly.
+The mobile data collector is designed to be intuitive and user-friendly.
 The menu screen features a list of options to get people started picking and has a touch-screen interface.

 The Ease and Simplicity of Pick and Order Fulfillment With Finale